dallascard/granular-material/content/post/elbow-room.md

 {{< figure src="/img/elbow-room/thinker.jpeg" >}}

 Daniel Dennett is one of the most fascinating philosophers currently living.
-Although he pursued a traditional (but nonetheless exceptional) course of eduction, over time he seems to have moved farther and farther away from traditional philosophical methods and styles, and more toward a form of engagement that is simultaneously rigorous, original, and accessible.
+Although he pursued a traditional (but nonetheless exceptional) course of education, over time he seems to have moved farther and farther away from traditional philosophical methods and styles, and more toward a form of engagement that is simultaneously rigorous, original, and accessible.
 Not only is he prolific, he is far better informed on scientific topics than any other philosopher I can think of, and seems to have quite intentionally pursued a course through the relevant fields of inquiry in order to develop a sophisticated understanding of what we are as human beings.

 <!--more-->